 Windows App is here

-With the new version we have finalised the Windows app transition from the aged Windows Forms to WPF.
+With the new version we have finalized the Windows app transition from the aged Windows Forms to WPF.
 This means better performance and nicer design.

 This is the biggest change since starting development on the Windows native app.
 We have had some issues during this transition period, but all these issues should be resolved by now, as the app is not a package of two technologies, but one single WPF app.